Cecil Rhodes: Death

-The government arranged an epic journey by train from the Cape to Rhodesia, with the funeral train stopping at every station to allow mourners to pay their respects.
+The government arranged a journey by train from the Cape to Rhodesia, with the funeral train stopping at every station to allow mourners to pay their respects.
 It was reported that at Kimberley, "practically the entire population marched in procession past the funeral car".
 He was finally laid to rest at his request at Malindidzimu, a hilltop located approximately 35 km south of Bulawayo, in what was then Rhodesia.
 The site was of supreme importance to Shona traditional religion as the shrine of Mwari, with this action interpreted as a gesture of colonial triumph and conquest over indigenous Africans.
 Today, his gravesite is part of Matobo National Park, Zimbabwe.

 Personal life

 Rhodes never married, pleading, "I have too much work on my hands" and saying that he would not be a dutiful husband.
 According to his personal banker, Lewis Mitchell, Rhodes "took, on occasions, a singularly human interest in the welfare of young men, and read their characters with discernment...
-Once, when twitted [teased] with his preference for young men, he retorted, 'Of course, of course, they must soon take up our work; we must teach them what to do and what to avoid.'"
-According to his secretary, Philip Jourdan, he "seemed to have a liking for young men" and was "particularly partial to people with blue eyes."
-Graham Bower, the deputy to Sir Hercules Robinson, described the relationship between Rhodes and his private secretary Neville Pickering as "an absolutely lover-like friendship."
+Once, when twitted [teased] with his preference for young men, he retorted, 'Of course, of course, they must soon take up our work; we must teach them what to do and what to avoid.
+According to his secretary, Philip Jourdan, he "seemed to have a liking for young men" and was "particularly partial to people with blue eyes".
+Graham Bower, the deputy to Sir Hercules Robinson, described the relationship between Rhodes and his private secretary Neville Pickering as "an absolutely lover-like friendship".

 Rhodes's biographers have been divided on the question of his sexuality.
-John Gilbert Lockhart and C. M. Woodhouse denied that Rhodes was homosexual, while Stuart Cloete and Antony Thomas took the view that he was asexual.
+John Gilbert Lockhart and C. M. Woodhouse denied that Rhodes was homosexual, while Stuart Cloete took the view that he was asexual.
 Robert I. Rotberg and Brian Roberts have asserted that he was homosexual.
-According to Rotberg, that Rhodes was homosexual is "indisputable on the basis of the available evidence."
+According to Rotberg, that Rhodes was homosexual is "indisputable on the basis of the available evidence".
 The BBC's biographical drama series Rhodes (1996), written by Antony Thomas, treated him as gay.
-Robin Brown has claimed in The Secret Society: Cecil John Rhodes's Plan for a New World Order that Rhodes was homosexual who was in love with Neville Pickering, and that he established "... a homosexual hegemony—which was already operative in the Secret Society—[and] went on to influence, if not control, British politics at the beginning of the twentieth century".
-Paul Maylam of Rhodes University criticised Brown's book in a review for The Conversation as "based heavily on surmise and assertion" and lacking "referenced source material to substantiate its claims", as well as being riddled with basic factual errors.
+Robin Brown has claimed in The Secret Society: Cecil John Rhodes's Plan for a New World Order that Rhodes was homosexual who was in love with Neville Pickering, and that he established "a homosexual hegemony—which was already operative in the Secret Society—[and] went on to influence, if not control, British politics at the beginning of the twentieth century".
+Paul Maylam of the eponymous Rhodes University criticised Brown's book in a review for The Conversation as "based heavily on surmise and assertion" and lacking "referenced source material to substantiate its claims", as well as being riddled with basic factual errors.